filipadsa/42-Libft/README.md

 ## 📝 Notes

-  All functions are Norminette-compliant.
+- All functions are Norminette-compliant;

-  Only standard headers and allowed external functions (malloc, free, write) are used.
+- Only standard headers and allowed external functions (malloc, free, write) are used;

-  Makefile includes rules: all, clean, fclean, re, and bonus.
+- Makefile includes rules: all, clean, fclean, re, and bonus.